vinuni-vishc/fedDCT/README.md

 ## Preparations
 ### Dataset generation

 To prepare CIFAR10 and CIFAR100 for training, you can just run the training script to allow for self downloading.
-For other datasets, please download to respective folder (i.e., download [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset to `dataset/ham10000` and unzip. )
+For other datasets, please download to respective folder (i.e., download [HAM10000](https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000) dataset to `dataset/ham10000` and unzip. ).
+Use `dump_pickle_ham10000.py` to generate train-test set.
+Alternatively, download from [here](https://drive.google.com/drive/folders/1k1h9YTaNcfH8UM8GBZ8hzN17LDvLTYcI?usp=sharing) for pre-generated train-test split.
+For pill dataset, download [here](https://drive.google.com/drive/folders/1k1h9YTaNcfH8UM8GBZ8hzN17LDvLTYcI?usp=sharing).

 The statistics of real federated datasets are summarized as follows.
 <center>